baralsamrat/MSCS532_Project/README.md

 - **Real-time Updates**: Use webhooks or similar methods to update donor/recipient information in real time.
 - **Advanced Geolocation**: Enhance the geographical matching function with more sophisticated routing algorithms.

-Feel free to adapt and expand this code base according to your project needs!
+## Project Phase 3: Optimization, Scaling, and Final Evaluation

-### Phase 3: Optimization, Scaling, and Final Evaluation
+### Goal & Objective

 1. Optimization of Data Structures
 Analyze performance and identify inefficiencies.
 Implement optimizations like caching frequently accessed user profiles.